maeduphorne/ci-cd-demo/README.md

 # EventSphere Broken Pipeline Demo
 Hello, EventSphere!
-This is a sample repository to demonstrate a pipeline run wiht a broken test.
+This is a sample repository to demonstrate a pipeline run with a broken test.